-The department of Radio diagnosis was started in the year 1961 as the Department of Radiology comprising of the departments of Radio-diagnosis, Radiotherapy and Nuclear Medicine.
+The Department of Radiodiagnosis was started in the year 1961 as the Department of Radiology comprising of the departments of Radio-diagnosis, Radiotherapy and Nuclear Medicine.
 The First officer of the Department of Radiology was Dr. K.D.
 Reddy.
 The Department of Radiology separated into the departments of Radio-diagnosis and Radiotherapy in 1990.

-The Department of Radiology had the following equipment 700 mA X Ray machine, 200 mA X Ray machine,100 mA battery operated mobile unit and Conventional fluoroscopy machine at the beginning.
+The Department of Radiology had the following equipment 700 mA X-Ray machine, 200 mA X-Ray machine,100 mA battery-operated mobile unit and Conventional fluoroscopy machine at the beginning.
 Several state-of-the-art equipments have been purchased over these 50 years.
 Ultrasound scanner with pulse Doppler facility was installed in our department in the year 1988.
 The then state-of-the-art Whole body Spiral CT scanner, the first of its kind in India was installed in JIPMER in the year 1994.
-Currently, the Department is located in three blocks namely the main hospital block, super specialty block and emergency medical services.
-We are equipped with two state-of-the-art 1.5 tesla MRI systems, three CT scanners (out of which one is a 64 slice CT scanner), two 1000mA digital image tensifiers, one 500 mA IITV, Mammography, four ultrasound scanners, multiple X ray units, automatic film processors and computed radiography units in.
+Currently, the Department is located in three blocks namely the main hospital block, super specialty block, and emergency medical services.
+We are equipped with two state-of-the-art 1.5 Tesla MRI systems, three CT scanners (out of which one is a 64 slice CT scanner), two 1000mA digital image intensifiers, one 500 mA IITV, Mammography, four ultrasound scanners, multiple X-ray units, automatic film processors and computed radiography units in.
 Robotic CT tool positioner installed in 2011 aids in performing complex CT guided interventional procedures and nerve blocks precisely and fast with better patient compliance and less radiation exposure.
 Picture archiving and communication system (PACS) inaugurated in November 2013 will enable effortless and prompt viewing of all imaging studies by the clinicians in their OPD, wards and work areas.

 The successive list of HODS from 1961 was Dr. K.D.Reddy, Dr. Bhattacharya, Dr. I.S.
 Dusaj, Dr. K.K.
 Srivastava, Dr. O.P.
 Sharma, Dr. S. Elangovan and Dr.S.Vivekanandam.
-The department presently has got six faculty and the present HOD is Dr. K. Nagarajan First diploma course (DMRD) was started in the year 1972.
+The department presently has got six faculties and the present HOD is Dr. K. Nagarajan First diploma course (DMRD) was started in the year 1972.
 First M.D. course was started in the year 1981.
-There were three post graduate seats per year till 2013.
+There were three postgraduate seats per year till 2013.
 At present, the department trains 7 MD postgraduate students every year.
-MD, MS, M.Ch. and DM residents of various departments undergo rotatory postings in the department of Radio-diagnosis and are trained in the imaging aspects relevant to their specialities.
+MD, MS, M.Ch. and DM residents of various departments undergo rotatory postings in the department of Radio-diagnosis and are trained in the imaging aspects relevant to their specialties.
 Undergraduate MBBS students and students of allied paramedical courses are also trained on the basics of Imaging.